SumiSastri/dev-blogs/docs/aws-cdk/part3-workflow.md

 ## BOOTSTRAP

+The AWS `cdk bootstrap()` method ships with the CDK library and allows you to connect local stacks to AWS Cloud Services.

+The first step is to make a decision on the AWS CloudFormation stack to be used:

+eg:
+- Node
+- Fargate
+- AppSync
+- CloudFormation

 Once configured you can bootstrap or connect the local machine to the AWS cloud services `cdk bootstrap --profile your-profile name`